springload/cdh-web/DEPLOYNOTES.rst

   This command only needs to be run once, since signals will take care of any indexing after the initial run.

+- In order to power the featured section on the homepage, the About and Consultations pages should exist, and the About page should have a description set in Wagtail.

 3.0.2
 -----